linux-on-ibm-z/quorum/docs/Security/Configuring-Quorum-to-use-Vault.md

 [[Node.HashicorpVaults.Secrets]]
 Name = "name of a Vault KV secret"
-SecretEngine = "name of an enabled KV v2 secret engine" Version = "(default = 0, i.e. latest) version of the secret to retrieve" AccountID = "ID for account/address component of Vault secret" KeyID = "ID for private key component of Vault secret"
+SecretEngine = "name of an enabled KV v2 secret engine" Version = "version of the secret to retrieve, must be non-zero" AccountID = "ID for account/address component of Vault secret" KeyID = "ID for private key component of Vault secret"
 ```